DallanQ/race_for_the_galaxy/Manual.md

 ### PAN-GALACTIC LEAGUE (Page 12)

-(An icon of a hexagon with 2 inside)/ (an icon of a green circle with a black and red border) (an icon of a green circle with a black and red middle ring and a white center) Genes world
+(An icon of a hexagon with 2 inside)/ (an icon of a green circle with a black and red border) (an icon of a white circle with a black and red border and a green halo) Genes world

 (An icon of a hexagon with 1 inside)/ (an icon of a white circle with a red border) other military world